-- 1) Providing technical information and illustrations of good practices on collecting and tabulating data on informal employment and employment in the informal sector, and categories of informal workers as well as related data needed for the preparation of national accounts and SDG indicators and; - 2) Promoting the collection of data and improvement of statistics on informal employment and employment in the informal sector as an integral part of national labour force statistics. - II.
+II.
 Target Countries (by invitation only): Countries in Asia and the Pacific (a) with existing data collection initiatives on the informal economy, such as those with labour force surveys, aiming to review and improve their data and (b) countries with immediate plans to collect data on the informal economy.

-The provisional list of proposed countries is as follows: Brunei Darussalam, Cambodia, China, Fiji, India, Indonesia, Lao PDR, Myanmar, Mongolia, Nepal, Pakistan, Philippines, Samoa, Sri Lanka, Thailand, and Viet Nam.
+The provisional list of proposed countries is as follows: Bangladesh, Cambodia, Fiji, India, Indonesia, Lao PDR, Maldives, Mongolia, Nepal, Pakistan, Philippines, Solomon Islands, Sri Lanka, Thailand, Timor-Leste, Tonga, Vanuatu and Viet Nam.

 III.
 Target participants: Countries will be invited to nominate potential participants.
-Nominees should be middle-level to senior-level (a) statisticians of national statistical offices or (b) officials from ministries of labour and employment.
+Nominees should be middle-level to senior-level (a) statisticians of national statistical offices or (b) officials from ministries of labour and employment responsible for labour statistics or labour market information systems.
 Nominees should have experience working on labour force statistics as survey statisticians and/or data analysts in support of policy analysis on informal sector and informal employment, and have some awareness of sustainable development goals.
-At most two qualified participants per country will be accepted for the training; selection will be based on the information provided in the nomination form for the course.
+One or two participants per country will be accepted for the training depending on availability of resources; selection will be based on the information provided in the nomination form for the course, and on the past experience of nominees in working with informal employment statistics.
+Nominations of women candidates will be given a priority.